 Union Springs is a very small city located in the state of Alabama.
 With a population of 3,919 people and two constituent neighborhoods, Union Springs is the 138th largest community in Alabama.

-Union Springs is a blue-collar town, with 58.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Union Springs is generally considered to be a blue-collar town.
+58.96% of the Union Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Union Springs is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Union Springs who work in sales jobs (9.55%), office and administrative support (6.94%), and management occupations (5.83%).

 The citizens of Union Springs are slightly less educated than the national average of 21.84% for the average city or town: 15.27% of adults in Union Springs have a bachelor's degree or advanced degree